webrain25/Kasyrooms/replit.md

 # Overview

-This is a video chat platform called "Kasynoir Live" that connects users with live models.
+This is a video chat platform called "Kasyrooms" that connects users with live models.
 The application is built as a full-stack TypeScript application using Express.js for the backend and React with Vite for the frontend.
-It features a modern UI with dark theme, model browsing capabilities, filtering options, and VIP membership features.
+It features a modern UI with dark theme, model browsing capabilities, status sorting (online/busy/offline), preview/private show flow, moderation tools, admin and model dashboards.

 # User Preferences